YahooArchive/mojito/docs/dev_guide/faq/index.rst

     The mojit configuration files ``definition.json`` and ``defaults.json`` cannot be re-used like the controller, binder(s), and model(s).
-In the near future, you will be able to re-use these configurations with the help of the ``import_settings`` directive in JSON and YQML files.
+In the near future, you will be able to re-use these configurations with the help of the ``import_settings`` directive in JSON and YAML files.
 Assets are also not extensible, so they will have to be included manually.